 Mount Roberts, Juneau

-In Downtown Juneau, go on a hike up Mount Roberts Trail, where you’ll trek among wildflowers and wildlife.
+One of the best things to do in Juneau is to go on a hike up Mount Roberts Trail, where you’ll trek among wildflowers and wildlife.
 Hike from the bottom of the mountain all the way up to its summit, or take a scenic tram up to the Mount Roberts Mountain House, where you’ll be standing 1,800 feet above sea level and enjoy some of the best views of Juneau in the distance.

 Talkeetna Lakes Park, Talkeetna